getporter/porter/docs/content/cli/storage_migrate.md

 ```
   -h, --help                 help for migrate
   -n, --namespace string     Destination namespace where the migrated data should be saved.
-By default, Porter migrates your data into the current namespace as configured by environment variables and your config file, and otherwise the global namespace is used.
+By default, Porter migrates your data into the current namespace as configured by environment variables and your config file, otherwise the global namespace is used.
       --old-account string   Name of the storage account in the old Porter configuration file containing the data that should be migrated.
 If unspecified, the default storage account is used.
       --old-home string      Path to the old PORTER_HOME directory where the previous version of Porter is installed
 ```